GjjvdBurg/paper2remarkable/README.md

 - an ACM citation page url (``https://dl.acm.org/citation.cfm?id=...``)
 - an OpenReview paper (either ``openreview.net/forum?id=...`` or ``openreview.net/pdf?id=...``)
+- a Springer paper url (either to the HTML or the PDF)
 - a url to a PDF file
 - a local file.